johnwesterman/illumio_core/README.md

 systemctl disable firewalld
 ```

-selinux needs to be in permissive mode, disabled preferred for testing.
+selinux can be in any mode including enforcing.
+I prefer it to be in permissive or disabled mode for testing.
+In production the parameter will be enforcing.
 ```
 vim /etc/selinux/config
 ```
 For testing, change from enforcing to disabled.
-In production the parameter will be enforcing.

 ### PCE ONLY: Process and File Limits.
 Only required if workload count above 100.
 Skip to Install the PCE RPM step below if this change not needed.